mapsforge/mapsforge/docs/Integration.md

 # Integration guide

-This article describes how to integrate the library in your project.
+This article describes how to integrate the library in your project, with Gradle / Maven / Jars or use SNAPSHOT builds.

 Current version is [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.mapsforge/mapsforge/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.mapsforge/mapsforge)